-A vast HFR network now covers the North-Western Mediterranean coastal areas (see Lorente et al., 2021b), which is characterized by significant mesoscale variability and eddy generation that, in some cases, shows recursive and seasonal patterns.
+A vast HFR network now covers the northwestern Mediterranean coastal areas (see Lorente et al., 2022), which is characterized by significant mesoscale variability and eddy generation that, in some cases, shows recursive and seasonal patterns.
 Allou et al. (2010) used HFR to observe and characterize vortex structures, mostly anticyclonic, in the Gulf of Lion.
 They also argued they were correlated with specific wind patterns.
-Schaeffer et al. (2011) improved the analysis and employed both HFR measurements and numerical modeling to analyze the eddy generating mechanism.
-They found it is primarily influenced by wind forcing and its interaction with topographic constraint (northerly offshore wind), and freshwater input from Rhone river (southerly onshore wind).
-The combination of HFR and in-situ observations, and modelling tools, allowed Guihou et al. (2013) to identify an anticyclonic coastal eddy which was generated in front of Nice by a meander of the Northern Current, and advected downstream toward the Toulon area, interacting with the mean circulation.
-More recently, the analysis of the long 2012-2019 HFR time-series in Toulon allowed to identify cyclonic and anticyclonic recurrent eddies mainly generated by wind and boundary current undulations (Bourg and Molcard, 2021).
+Schaeffer et al. (2011) improved the analysis and employed both HFR measurements and numerical modeling to analyze the eddy-generating mechanism.
+They found it is primarily influenced by wind forcing and its interaction with topographic constraints (northerly offshore wind), as well as freshwater input from the Rhone river (southerly onshore wind).
+The combination of HFR, in situ observations and modeling tools allowed Guihou et al. (2013) to identify an anticyclonic coastal eddy which was generated in front of Nice by a meander of the Northern Current and advected downstream toward the Toulon area, interacting with the mean circulation.
+More recently, the analysis of the long 2012-2019 HFR time series in Toulon allowed identification of cyclonic and anticyclonic recurrent eddies mainly generated by wind and boundary current undulations (Bourg and Molcard, 2021).